Hunter Dozier Player Props: Royals vs. Twins

 Hunter Dozier At The Plate

-- Dozier is batting .189 with a double, a home run and two walks.
+- Dozier has a double, a home run and four walks while hitting .172.

-- In seven of 17 games this year (41.2%), Dozier has reached safely via hit, and that includes multiple hits twice.
+- Dozier has gotten a hit in seven of 20 games this year (35.0%), with multiple hits twice.

-- Dozier has driven in a run in three games this year (17.6%), including one multiple-RBI game.
+- In three games this year, Dozier has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 17 games so far this season.
+- He has scored in six games this year (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.